jojokarlin/Git_DRI_Jan_2017/gitaction.md

 Git will tell you if changes have been made but not "staged" (i.e. not added) or committed.

-####You can practice adding and committing by inserting these to your gitcheat.md file:
+#####You can practice adding and committing by inserting these into your gitcheat.md file:
  - git status
  - git add
  - git commit -m "[message]"